 Communication and Presentation Methods: resources to help students excel

 High school Design and Technology students are required to demonstrate a range of communication skills as necessary for design and making, demonstrating and understanding of standard conventions and technical, subject-specific vocabulary, communicating ideas with precision and clarity.
-They should be familiar with a range of different hand-drawn and computer-generated presentation methods, including:
+They should be familiar with a range of different hand-drawn and computer-generated presentation methods, including drawing methods, planning drawings, and enhancement techniques:

-- Orthographic Projection: a planar technical drawing method that is useful for working drawings and represents two-dimensional views of an object;
+- Orthographic Projection: a planar (2D) technical drawing method showing different views of an object.
+Useful for working drawings.

 - Developments/Nets: including representation of glue tabs and joining methods required to form prisms, cones, cylinders, and pyramids;